 Get spinning on August 12th with National Vinyl Record Day!
-Whether it’s the Beatles, Elvis Presley, The Monkees, Johnny Cash or the BeeGees, vinyl records have a sound all their own.
+Whether it’s the Beatles, Elvis Presley, The Monkees, Johnny Cash, or the BeeGees, vinyl records have a sound all their own.
 Most will agree, vintage vinyl is as classic as the bands themselves.

 The day encourages listening to all kinds of music on vinyl records.
-Spin a disc on a jukebox or show off your style by demonstrating your hip hop moves.
+Spin a disc on a jukebox or show off your style by demonstrating your hip-hop moves.

 About Vinyl Records

 When vinyl records first came on the market they had other names.
-Some of them were gramophone record or a phonograph record.
+Some of them were a gramophone record or a phonograph record.
 They are also called records for short.
 The analog sound storage medium consists of a flat disc.
 The sound is recorded by inscribing it on a modulated spiral groove.

 Depending on the speed at which the sound was recorded, the vinyl record will need to be played at a corresponding speed on the record player.
 This is referred to as rotational speed.
 The revolutions per minute (RPMs) of the more popular vinyls are:

 Other features of vinyl records included reproductive accuracy or fidelity (High Fidelity or Hi-Fi, Orthophonic and Full-Range), their time capacity (long-playing or single), and the number of channels of audio provided (mono, stereo or quadraphonic).

 Vinyl records were also sold in different sizes such as: